Cancer – Medical Vocabulary

 Mammogram: An X-ray taken of the breast in order to check for abnormalities.

-Mastectomy: Surgical procedure that removes all or part of a diseased (cancerous) breast.
+Mastectomy: Surgical procedure that removes all or part of the breast.

 Metastasis: The spread of cancer from one area of the body to another.
-For example, breast cancer may spread to the lymph nodes and lung cancer may spread to the brain.
+Cancer cells break away from the primary tumor.
+They travel through the blood or lymphatic system to other areas.
+For example, breast cancer cells may spread to the lymph nodes, or lung cancer cells may travel to the brain.

 Oncologist: A physician who specializes in cancer and its treatment.

-Palliative Care: Therapy that focuses on improving one’s quality of life rather than curing his or her cancer.
+Palliative Care: Therapy that focuses on improving one’s quality of life rather than curing the cancer.

 Pap Smear: A test that involves the scraping and study of cells that line the cervix.
 Pap smears (also called pap tests) are used to detect precancerous and cancerous cells, as well as other noncancerous conditions.